The food we eat can have a large impact on our health, and different people have different needs and sensitivities.

 Chicory is a blue flowering herb whose root is particularly high in inulin, a prebiotic fibre that’s proven to be good for the gut (it’s a food source for our all-important good bacteria).
 Sliced chicory roots are soaked in hot water which is then evaporated, leaving a powder that in our case is 85% fibre.

-It’s been linked to improved blood sugar control and weight loss, and the version we use has an approved EU health claim of “good for the gut” (when used in sufficient quantities), because it aids bowel movements.
+It’s been linked to improved blood sugar control and weight loss, and the version we use has an approved EU health claim of “good for the gut” (when used in sufficient quantities), because it aids bowel movements (when used in the right quantity – we’re not making this claim for any of our current flavours).

 On the downside, as a fructo-oligosaccharide it’s high FODMAP and can cause discomfort for some people when eaten in large amounts (particularly those with IBS).